yutee/microservicesapp-iac-and-k8s/README.md

     _a first test of the pipeline._

 __Azure Firewall__
-Azure firewall will be used to define certain rules to protect the infrastructure.
+Azure firewall will be used to define certain rules to protect the infrastructure resources.
+The main approach here is to update my runnign cluster to create an azure firewall and a firewall policy that restrict incoming traffic to the grafana service running in the cluster only a specific IP address.
+Changes made will then be pushed to the repo and github actions workflow starts a pipeline to implement the update.
+This way, my grafana dashboard is accessible by authorixed person even tho it is served over the internet.

 ## The End?